Krasnomakov/smart_white_board/README.md

  Ambient AIoT Black Board Codebase

 Tested on Raspberry Pi 4, Bookworm OS for main application Raspberry Pi Pico w, Circuitpython for pico code

 --

-To deploy download the repo.
+To deploy download the repo
 Install rpi-rgb-matrix-library (in Documents)

 Get to examples
 Delete all files inside
 Copy main application there

-And manually compile each file with terminal commands provided in readme It is possible that some libraries you might need to install If facing trouble - copy errors output from terminal to duck.ai and debug (delete your username)
+And manually compile each file with terminal commands provided in readme It is possible that some libraries you might need to install are not listed If facing trouble - copy errors output from terminal to duck.ai and debug (delete your username)

-Was successfully copied to new setup with pi 4 and pi pico Always keep pico connected before booting the pi
+Always keep pico connected before booting the pi
 It ensures that you get pico on port 0